Alfred Rinesch

-Alfred L. Rinesch (born May 14, 1911, in Vienna, Austria - died January 1, 2005, in Pörtschach am Wörthersee, Austria) was an Austrian architect.
+Alfred L. Rinesch (born 14 May 1911 in Vienna, Austria; died 1 January 2005 in Pörtschach am Wörthersee, Austria) was an Austrian architect.

 He was married to Maria Magdalena Franziska, Gräfin Hoyos Freiin zu Stichsenstein.
-Their wedding day was December 28, 1938.
+Their wedding day was 28 December 1938.

 In 1948 he won a silver medal in the art competitions of the Olympic Games for his "Wassersportzentrum in Kärnten" ("Water Sports Centre in Carinthia").